Privacy Policy: Overview

 Personal information you provide when sending an enquiry or feedback, participating in surveys, or opting in to communication or subscription services is strictly used only for the purpose it was collected and where extra information is required in order to provide the service you have requested.

-The Scheme may use your contact details to respond appropriately, for example to address issues you identify, or to seek action from another government agency or other organisation.
+ACT Official Visitors may use your contact details to respond appropriately, for example to address issues you identify, or to seek action from another government agency or other organisation.

 Survey information is used only for the purpose designated.

-The Scheme will not share information about you with other government agencies or other organisations without your permission unless:
+ACT Official Visitors will not share information about you with other government agencies or other organisations without your permission unless:

 • it is necessary to provide you with a service that you have requested;